Charles Keeping: An Extraordinary English Illustrator

-As you can imagine the illustrations are perfect, and haunting.
-Keeping’s style coupled with his propensity for capturing the moment lend themselves incomparably to the text, bringing it out of the imagination and onto the page.
-The moonlit night, Bess’ beauty and the handsome highwayman are represented so well that we are entirely drawn into the world that Noyes has described with his words, and which Keeping then relates to us in artfully imagined pictures.
+As you can imagine the illustrations are perfect and haunting.
+Keeping’s style coupled with his propensity for capturing the moment lends itself incomparably to the text, bringing it out of the imagination and onto the page.
+The moonlit night, Bess’ beauty, and the handsome highwayman are represented so well that we are entirely drawn into the world that Noyes has described with his words, and which Keeping then relates to us in artfully imagined pictures.

-One of the qualities that makes Keeping’s illustrations so compelling is their graphic realism.
-He does not try to hide or soften the realities of sexuality, jealousy, love or violence which makes his drawings at times visceral and frightening rather than romanticised.
-Prometheus on the rock is bloody, Bess’ plight is morbidly real, Grendel’s appearance is monstrous and Heracles’ anguish is shocking.
+One of the qualities that make Keeping’s illustrations so compelling is their graphic realism.
+He does not try to hide or soften the realities of sexuality, jealousy, love, or violence which makes his drawings at times visceral and frightening rather than romanticized.
+Prometheus on the rock is bloody, Bess’ plight is morbidly real, Grendel’s appearance is monstrous, and Heracles’ anguish is shocking.

-The tone of his art adheres to real world experience, refusing to gloss over what are often brutal or desperate acts of vengeance, sacrifice or murder.
-He treats his ghosts and otherworldly beings in the same way, endowing them with a similar honesty to his mythological characters, an aspect which sometimes brings them close enough to seem as though they might break out of our imaginations and spill into our lives.
+The tone of his art adheres to real-world experience, refusing to gloss over what are often brutal or desperate acts of vengeance, sacrifice, or murder.
+He treats his ghosts and otherworldly beings in the same way, endowing them with a similar honesty to his mythological characters.
+This is an aspect that sometimes brings them close enough to seem as though they might break out of our imaginations and spill into our lives.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.